wp-plugins/ad-injection/readme.txt

 = Automatic advert injection =

 The ads can be injected into existing posts without requiring any modification of the post.
 The injection can be done randomly between paragraphs, and there is an option to always inject the first advert at a specified paragraph (e.g. the first or second).
 Randomly positioning the adverts helps to reduce 'ad blindness'.
-Two additional adverts can be defined for the top and bottom of the content.
+Additional adverts can be defined for the top and bottom of the content, or the footer of the page.
 Widget adverts can be defined as well.

 = Widget support =